Remote ATU v 1.0

 ATUconnect application

 ATUconnect is integrated with ESDR3 via TCI and provides core User Interface functions, i.e. ATU profiling, Antenna's profiling, ATU initialisation and ATU operations.
-Current SW version supports single ATU in TX/TX mode.
-In future versions the second ATU (primarily dedicated to RX mode) will be suported.
+Current SW version supports single ATU in TX/RX mode.
+In future versions the second ATU (primarily dedicated to RX mode) will be supported.

 Latest UI consist of two Tabs - Dashboard and Setup: